 It’s sad that in this day and age, something like District 9 (2009) is considered “extreme” or “desensitizing” when twenty years ago that would’ve been commonplace.
 Movies like D9 or Jaws or The Raid (2011) are not exploitative or gratuitous; they are simply visceral and intense and harshly unapologetic.
 I don’t know about you, but I can respect that kind of artistic integrity in a film.

 What I can’t respect is something like The Hunger Games (2012, 2013, 2014, 2015) that depicts a diegesis where kids are torn from their families and forced into brutal kill-or-be-killed gladiatorial combat, but the camerawork is so chaotic and incoherent that most of the horrific acts are shown off-screen or depicted so frantically that we can’t tell what the hell’s going on.
-It’s “violent,” sure, in the loosest sense of the word, but it’s sanitized and more disturbingly, it’s dishonest.
+It’s “violent,” sure, in the loosest sense of the word, but it’s sanitized and worst of all, dishonest.
 As Deadpsin’s Tim Grierson explains in his examination of modern Hollywood action films:

 “They’re loud and frenetic with lots of explosions and crashes and shooting, but there’s very little pain or blood or other things that would make you realize that violence in real life is not this much fun.”